-Span gas is a gas specifically mixed to match the chemical composition of the type of gas being measured at near full scale of the desired measurement range.
-In the case of CO measurements, it is recommended that you use a span gas with a CO concentration equal to 80-90% of the measurement range for your application.
+Span Gas is a gas specifically mixed to match the chemical composition of the type of gas being measured at near full scale of the desired measurement range, and can be purchased in pressurized canisters or created using Dynamic Dilution Calibrator such as the Teledyne Instruments Model T700 and a source of dried air scrubbed of CO2 such as a bottle of N2.
+In the case of CO2 measurements made with the Teledyne API's Model T360 Analyzer, it is recommended that you use a gas calibrated to have a CO2 content equaling 80% of the range of compositions being measured.

-EXAMPLE: If the application is to measure between 0 ppm and 500 ppb, an appropriate span gas concentration would be 400-450 ppb CO in N2.
+EXAMPLE: If the application is to measure between 0 ppm and 500 ppm, an appropriate Span Gas would be 400 ppm.
+If the application is to measure between 0 ppm and 100 ppm, an appropriate Span Gas would be 80 ppm.